onflow/flow-cadut/docs/api.md

 ### `mapValuesToCode(code, values)`

-This method will extract argument types from provided Cadence code and then coverts values to corresponding types, preparing them to be passed into `sdk.send`
+This method will extract argument types from provided Cadence code and then converts values to corresponding types, preparing them to be passed into `sdk.send`

 📣 Best usage of this method is with combination of `query`/`mutate` methods from Javascript SDK.